LearnToBeFoundation/narrative/narrative.md

 ### Outside References/Quotes by Partners
-##### What local celebrities, respected community leaders can provide a quote regarding the quality of LPEF’s/LUSD’s programs?
-(See page 9 of the CCF Proposal)
+##### What local celebrities, respected community leaders can provide a quote regarding the quality of Learn To Be's programs?

 None :(